Loway/QueueMetricsHowTos/QueueMetricsInstall.md

 Now that you have got QueueMetrics running you need to configure it in order to retrieve data from Asterisk.

-### 4.1 Qloader configuration
+### 4.1 Uniloader configuration

-On the Asterisk systems edit the _/etc/sysconfig/qloaderd_ file; you need to set the following values in order to tell Qloaderd to work with the QueueMetrics database:
+On the Asterisk systems edit the _/etc/sysconfig/uniloader_ file; you need to set the following values, in the "Local install" section in order to tell Uniloader to work with the QueueMetrics database, change the IP in the URI field, default username is _queuemetrics_ and password is _javadude_, change as needed.

-    MYSQLHOST=
-    MYSQLUSER=
-    MYSQLPASS=

-If you're running an Asterisk server cluster you also have to modify the PARTITION value, giving to each of them a different name (usually P001, P002, P003, etc).
+If you're running an Asterisk server cluster you also have to modify the TOKEN value, giving to each of them a different name (usually P001, P002, P003, etc).
 This is fundamental to avoid any possible concurrent writing issue.

-CAUTION:	Each Asterisk server's Qloader script have to use a different partition.
+CAUTION:	Each Asterisk server's Uniloader have to use a different partition (TOKEN).

-Now restart qloaderd:
+Now restart Uniloader

-    service qloaderd restart
+    service uniloader restart

-If Qloader is on a different machine that QueueMetrics (and MySQL) you will need to create a new database user able to connect remotely.
+If Uniloader is on a different machine that QueueMetrics (and MySQL) you will need to create a new database user able to connect remotely.

 Log in MySQL as *root*: